autocrossblog/autocrossblog_astro/src/content/post/2011-04-04-san-diego-national-tour-day-2.md

 ---
-layout: post
+publishDate: 2011-04-04T01:16:23+00:00
-title: San Diego National Tour Day 2
+title: "San Diego National Tour Day 2"
-description: "Experience exhilarating autocross racing at the San Diego National Tour.
+excerpt: "Experience exhilarating autocross racing at the San Diego National Tour.
 Dive into intense competition, camaraderie, and Z car glory. #Autocross #RacingLife"
-date: '2011-04-04T01:16:23+00:00'
-last_modified_at: 2024-11-18T08:39:29-06:00
-permalink: san-diego-national-tour-day-2
-image:
+author: chris
+url: 'san-diego-national-tour-day-2'
-categories: [ 350z, nissan, setup, nationaltour, national-tour ]
+tags:  [ 350z, nissan, setup, nationaltour, national-tour ]
-last_modified_at: 2024-11-18T08:39:29-06:00
+updateDate: 2024-11-18T08:39:29-06:00
 ---

 I was pretty down today.
 Going into the first set of runs I had a headache that didn't seem to want to go away and I wasn't happy with my performance the day before.
 I was actually sitting there thinking, why do I do this?
 I really was thinking, I love seeing friends and talking to everyone, but I was pretty down on the racing part of things.

 While I was announcing first heat a number of cars were DNF'ng corner 3, all the MOD cars dnf'd their first run.
 I thought, what is wrong with these people, why are they dnf'ng up there?
 Well, on my first run I found out, as I did the same damn thing.
 I was flying around the top of the course, looking ahead (or so I though) and all of a sudden I realized I wasn't anywhere close to making it where I needed to be, I slammed on the brakes then decided there was no way I was going to make it so I hit the gas and drove on.